radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed bugs and updated documentation (see NEWS.md for details).

+## Test environments

+* macOS, R 4.2.0
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for radiant.data.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).

 ## Test environments